 The Admin audit log is another tool to monitor admin activity.
 The Admin audit log shows a history of every task performed in the Google Admin console, which admin performed the task, the date, and the IP address where the admin signed in.

 Activity from the super admin appears in the Event Description column as _SEED_ADMIN_ROLE, followed by the username.

 Admins should add recovery options to their admin account.

-If an admin forgets their password, they can click the Need help? link on the sign-in page and Google will send a new password via phone, text, or email.
+If an admin forgets their password, they can click the Forgot password? link on the sign-in page and Google will send a new password via phone, text, or email.
 To do that, Google needs a recovery phone number and email address for the account.

 If a super admin can’t reset their password using email or phone recovery options, and another super admin isn’t available to reset the password, they can contact Google Support.